ashish91/scheduled_tweets/README.md

 #### Persisting sessions after user sign in

 On a successful sign in the user's id is stored in the browser's cookie.
 After that during each request the browser adds the user id present in session in the header, on the server side the value is picked up from the header and logged in user is initialized.
-On sign out the session variable user's id is deleted.
+On sign out the session's users id is deleted.
 And from thereon the user id is not passed in the header, the server doesn't find the user id in the header and redirects the user to sign in page.

 #### What is a Browser Cookie ?